 - Creating clearer work zones

-Storage is one of the most common reasons homeowners renovate.
+Storage is one of the most common reasons homeowners start exploring functional renovation ideas.
 A home can feel cluttered even when it has enough square footage if the storage is poorly planned.

 Functional storage improvements may include: